-The sequence where the safari builds a couple of rafts to cross a hippo and crocodile infested river is my favorite scene in the movie; the combination of full size puppets and footage of real hippos integrated with the actors is fantastically done and shows the real terror that these huge beasties instill in the locals.
+The sequence where the safari builds a couple of rafts – to cross a hippo and crocodile infested river – is my favorite scene in the movie, the combination of full-size puppets, and footage of real hippos integrated with the actors, is fantastically done, and shows the real terror that these huge beasties instill in the locals.

-Note: Hippos may look like large cute pigs but they kill more people annually than lions and sharks combined, and most Africans consider them to be the most violent animal in the wild.
+Nature Note: Hippos may look like large cute pigs but they kill more people annually than lions and sharks combined, and most Africans consider them to be the most violent animal in the wild.

 No, Tarzan doesn’t actually rape Jane in this scene, but when he pulls her into his “nest” it’s clear what his intentions are, and it’s only her constant crying and struggling that puts him off.
 So we at least see that Tarzan kind of understands the “no means no” code, if only a bit slow on the realization.
-This is a very disturbing scene and not something even remotely close to how they met in the book, the whole relationship of Jane in this movie is more like a woman succumbing to the Stockholm syndrome in record time.
-After getting fed up with a sobbing and screaming Jane Tarzan exits the nest to sleep alone on a tree branch, with a very disgruntled look as if she’s just ruined his entire day.
-In the morning he tries to win her over by getting her breakfast, but while he is out finding food, with side stops to help a baby elephant out of a pit and avoiding hungry lions, Jane’s father and company locate her.
-When Tarzan returns he is greeted with a volley of rifle fire and one of the apes is killed.
+This is a very disturbing scene, and not something even remotely close to how they met in the book, the whole relationship of Jane in this movie is more like a woman succumbing to the Stockholm syndrome in record time.
+After getting fed up with a sobbing and screaming Jane, Tarzan exits the nest to sleep alone on a tree branch, with a very disgruntled look as if she’s just ruined his entire day.
+In the morning he tries to win her over by getting her breakfast, but while he is out finding food – with side stops to help a baby elephant out of a pit and avoiding hungry lions – Jane’s father and company locate her.
+When Tarzan returns he is greeted with a volley of rifle fire, and one of the apes is killed.

 Later they are having a quiet interlude in the jungle and Jane starts pondering things, “Tarzan, what am I doing here, alone, with you?
 Perhaps I better not think too much about that.
 Just be here…be happy.
 And I am happy.
 Not a bit afraid.
 Not a bit sorry.”
 It’s pretty clear what she’s not sorry about, that some time between them playing in the water to them lying down together in the trees there must have been some pretty awesome sex happening.
-Even in pre-code days this kind of thing would be considered rather touchy, but it’s obvious that the Tarzan as depicted here has only one thing to offer Jane that would keep her in this primitive world, and that would be the sex, earth shatteringly savage jungle sex.
-There is a good chance she was a virgin and this man just totally rocked her world for the first time, and now she’s willing to give up civilization to play house with a man with the apparent IQ of a high school jock with a head injury.
+Even in pre-code days, this kind of thing would be considered rather touchy, but it’s obvious that the Tarzan as depicted here has only one thing to offer Jane that would keep her in this primitive world, and that would be the sex, earth-shatteringly savage jungle sex.
+There is a good chance that she was a virgin, and this man just totally rocked her world for the first time, and now she’s willing to give up civilization to play house with a man with the apparent IQ of a high school jock with a head injury.

 It will be paradise until she finds him spending too many nights playing poker with his ape buddies.

-Tarzan and the Ape Man was MGM trying to capitalize on the success of the film Trader Horn, and director W. S. Van Dyke, who directed that picture, does an admirable job here.
-The action and plotting is well done, and the cast as a whole do excellent work here, but the stand out performer here is Maureen O’Sullivan as Jane.
-She manages to make what is normally just a damsel in distress character a fully fleshed out person, and she and Weissmuller do have excellent screen chemistry.
-Speaking of Johnny Weissmuller, as an actor he is one hell of an Olympic athlete.
-Seeing him fly through the water as if he has an outboard motor strapped on is truly impressive, and he does manage to pull off a little naïve charm when his character isn’t trying to commit sexual assault.
-Those familiar with the Adam West Batman series may recognize Neil Hamilton who played Commissioner Gordon.
+Tarzan and the Ape Man was MGM trying to capitalize on the success of the film Trader Horn – director W. S. Van Dyke, who directed that picture – and he does an admirable job here.
+The action and plotting is well done, and the cast as a whole does excellent work here, but the stand out performer here is Maureen O’Sullivan as Jane.
+She manages to make what is normally just a damsel in distress character into a fully fleshed out person, and she and Weissmuller do have excellent screen chemistry.
+Speaking of Johnny Weissmuller, as an actor, he is one hell of an Olympic athlete.
+Seeing him fly through the water as if he has an outboard motor strapped to his back is truly impressive, and he does manage to pull off a little naïve charm, that is when his character isn’t trying to commit sexual assault.
+Note: Those familiar with the Adam West Batman series may recognize Neil Hamilton who played Commissioner Gordon.